 Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less Than Significant Impact No Impact me asures.
 Mit igation: No ne.
 VIII I.HYDROLOGY AND WATER QUALITY.
 Would the proposal result in: a.
-Violate any water quality standards or waste discharge requirements? ۵ V Re : sponse: res per exp The proposed Ordinance will not change the permitted land uses for the affected properties from the existing residential designation and zoning, and would not increase or decrease the density (number of residential units permitted) within the proposed project area.
-Therefore the development of each individual property is not expected to increase the amount of discharge beyond a level that has already been accounted for.
-New development will consist of minimum to low density residential projects in a residential hillside neighborhood. urb the lots and Wa and Sta sta (Ch per The development of individual properties may result in water runoff that may contain some pollutants common to urban areas, especially those related to automobiles, and may be carried into the storm drains and discharged into the storm water runoff control system; these include oil, grease, metals, and hydrocarbons from streets, parking lots, and driveways, dirt from unpaved areas, herbicides, pesticides and fertilizer from landscaped areas and animal wastes.
+Violate any water quality standards or waste discharge requirements? ۵ V Re : sponse: res per exp e proposed Ordinance will not change the perm idential designation and zoning, and would not in mitted) within the proposed project area.
+The pected to increase the amount of discharge be relopment will consist of minimum to low density re ncrease or de erefore the de eyond a level crease the density evelopment of eac that has already (number of rech individual place) been accoun esidential units property is not ted for.
+New urb the lots and Wa and Sta sta (Ch per The development of individual properties may result in water runoff that may contain some pollutants common to urban areas, especially those related to automobiles, and may be carried into the storm drains and discharged into the storm water runoff control system; these include oil, grease, metals, and hydrocarbons from streets, parking lots, and driveways, dirt from unpaved areas, herbicides, pesticides and fertilizer from landscaped areas and animal wastes.
 However, each project will be required to comply with all discharge regulations of the Regional Water Quality Control Board (RWQCB).
 The construction phase of a new development may also result in erosion and runoff.
 However, project construction and operations would be required to comply with applicable federal, State, and local regulations, as well as code and permit provisions in order to prevent violation of water quality standards or water discharge requirements.
 Such regulations include the City of Los Angeles Municipal Code (Chapter IX, Division 70), the National Pollutant Discharge Elimination System (NPDES) regulations, and grading permits from the City of Los Angeles Department of Building and Safety.
 Therefore, a less than significant impact is anticipated.
 Mit igation: No ne. b.
 Substantially deplete groundwater supplies or interfere with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned land uses for which permits have been granted)?
 Q •